peng-yiwen/ThunderCover/README.md

 2. The order of players is random at each round.
 3. The votes are secret.

-The code random_player.py gives an example of a random player.
+The script random_player.py gives an example of a random player.

 ## Testing your player